 In Chrome these permissions translate to:

+Especially the first one looks a little bit strange.
+In fact it's not possible for Tampermonkey to get access to your browser history when it is installed.
+In theory Tampermonkey could access the history of all currently open tabs and store "new" history once installed, but this is neither needed nor done.
 However, because of this fact the Chrome team maybe thought that printing a too broad warning is better than a too flat one.
-There also is a bug report
+There also is a bug report for this.

 In Firefox this translates to